Conference Office Staff

 La Foret Board of Directors

 La Foret Conference & Retreat Center is the outdoor ministry site for the Rocky Mountain Conference and is located in the Black Forest, 20 minutes northeast of Colorado Springs.
 Given by Alice Bemis Taylor to the Congregational Church in 1944, it contains multiple historic buildings, two of which are on the National Register of Historic Places.
 Today, it provides sanctuary for guests to consider the transcendent issues in their lives.
 La Foret in particular has been pivotal in the formation of many clergy and lay people now contributing in many different roles within the UCC and DOC.
 The board is a working board and exists to ensure a foundation of long term stability and viability for La Foret, and the mission of the RMC.
 The board consists of nine members including three ex officio and six appointed by the RMC Board.
 La Foret is a subsidiary corporation of the Rocky Mountain Conference, the ultimate owner.

-Twenty-four years ago, members of the Rocky Mountain Conference recognized a serious need for affordable housing in the Metro Denver area—and thus, Archway Housing and Services (formerly Rocky Mountain HDC) was founded.
+In 1995, members of the Rocky Mountain Conference recognized a serious need for affordable housing in the Metro Denver area—and thus, Archway Communities (formerly Archway Housing and Services) was founded.

-Today, Archway provides quality housing in 563 units whose residents include more than 1,000 families and children.
+Today, Archway provides quality housing in 963 units whose residents include hundreds of families and children.
 As of July 2018, there are 10 total Archway facilities (eight in the Denver area and two in Fountain), and two more being developed (both in Lakewood, CO).
 Archway’s continued dedication and growth truly underscores the importance and need for affordable, quality housing in Colorado.

 The Rocky Mountain Conference is honored to be in partnership with Archway, and we are proud that Archway’s ministry makes us a leader in affordable housing among regional United Church of Christ conferences.